Technographic B2B Use Cases

 What is Technographic Data?

-Technographic data involves detailed information on the technology stack installed by your targeted accounts.
-This type of profiling can include both software and/or hardware specifications, website and automation technologies.
-Further information on top of the products and services they use can include how recently they’ve adopted them or IT spend in general.
+Technographic data is composed of detailed information about the technology stack installed by your targeted accounts.
+This type of profiling can include both software and/or hardware specifications, website mechanics and automation technologies.
+Further information can include how recently they’ve adopted these products or IT spend in general.
 This kind of information can lead to interesting Technographic B2B use cases.

-Having this kind of data is important to understand which prospects will be a good fit based on the company’s alignment with being able to use a certain solution, enabling one to remove them as a target if it’s not viable.
+Having this type of data is important to understand which prospects will be a good fit based on the company’s alignment with being able to use a certain type of technology, enabling you to remove them as a target if it’s not viable with your solutions technical specifications.
 This is especially relevant if your solution is an “add-on” to existing software or it requires system compatibility.
-Multiple sources have mentioned Technographics as increasing close rates and improving conversion speed, furthering business growth and boosting prospect engagement among other benefits.
+Multiple sources have mentioned Technographic data usage as increasing closing rates and improving conversion speed, furthering business growth and boosting prospect engagement, among other benefits.